-Applicants for admission to the Master of Laws (LL.M.) degree program at Cleveland-Marshall College of Law must have received the first degree in law from an accredited U.S. law school or an equivalent law school from another English-speaking country that follows the common law system.
+Applicants for admission to the Master of Laws (LL.M.) degree program at Cleveland State University College of Law must have received the first degree in law from an accredited U.S. law school or an equivalent law school from another English-speaking country that follows the common law system.
 Graduates from other foreign law schools will be admitted as candidates for the LL.M. degree only upon submission of evidence of knowledge of the English language and the common law system sufficient to permit the candidate to conduct advanced studies.
 Such students may be required to take one or two core common law courses (Contracts, Property, and/or Torts) that may be included in the credits required for the LL.M. degree.

-- a proven record of scholastic accomplishment in legal studies;
+- A proven record of scholastic accomplishment in legal studies

-- a commitment to the study of law as an intellectual discipline.
+- A commitment to the study of law as an intellectual discipline

 When selecting students for admission, the Committee on Graduate Studies will consider:

-- the applicant's past experience;
+- The applicant's past experience

-- evidence of maturity and motivation;
+- Evidence of maturity and motivation

-- other indices of competence such as writings and publications.
+- Other indices of competence such as writings and publications

 An interview may be requested by the Committee.

 It is important that graduates of foreign law schools who enroll in the LL.M. program understand that earning an LL.M. does not guarantee eligibility for the Ohio, or any other state's, bar exam.
 Further, the Ohio Supreme Court is currently considering a proposal that would require foreign-educated lawyers seeking permission to take the Ohio bar exam to complete a course of studies in prescribed law subjects totaling 30 semester hours.
-Finally, it is our strong recommendation that foreign-law graduates who intend to practice law in the United States should seek admission to the J.D. program rather than the LL.M.

 The Application Process